verekia/js-stack-from-scratch/tutorial/03-express-nodemon-pm2/README.md

 `start` is now just a pointer to an other task, `dev:start`.
 That gives us a layer of abstraction to tweak what the default task is.

-In `dev:start`, the `--ignore lib` flag is to not restart the server when changes happen in the `lib` directory.
+In `dev:start`, the `--ignore lib` flag is to *not* restart the server when changes happen in the `lib` directory.
 You don't have this directory yet, but we're going to generate it in the next section of this chapter, so it will soon make sense.
 Nodemon typically runs the `node` binary.
 In our case, since we're using Babel, we can tell Nodemon to use the `babel-node` binary instead.
 This way it will understand all the ES6/Flow code.

 🏁 Run `yarn start` and open `localhost:8000`.
 Go ahead and change the `APP_NAME` constant in `src/shared/config`, which should trigger a restart of your server in the terminal.
 Refresh the page to see the updated title.
+Note that this automatic restart of the server is different from *Hot Module Replacement*, which is when components on the page update in real-time.
+Here we still need a manual refresh, but at least we don't need to kill the process and restart it manually to see changes.
+Hot Module Replacement will be introduced in the next chapter.

 ## PM2